zalf-rdm/bonares-handbook/src/how_to_publish/download_and_fill_out.md

 !!!success Note
-If data are already published in another open repository, the BonaRes Centre offers to take over the metadata of the dataset and to disseminate it via its own infrastructure.
+If data are already published in another open repository, the BonaRes Repository offers to take over the metadata of the dataset and to disseminate it via its own infrastructure.
 There is a link to the location of the dataset.
 This means that the research data can also be found via the BonaRes Repository without the need for republication. **Contact the support of the BonaRes Repository here:** [support-data@bonares.de](support-data@bonares.de).
 !!!

 ### Download